lockss/lockss.github.io/administrators/admin/setting-up/ojs-setup-instructions.md

 4. Check the box "Enable LOCKSS..." to turn on the LOCKSS feature.
 5. In text box beneath, type in the following sentence exactly as written: CLOCKSS system has permission to ingest, preserve, and serve this Archival Unit
-6. Save your changes.
+6. Save the changes.
-7. Verify changes by going to front page of your journal(s) in your browser:
+7. Verify changes by going to front page of the journal(s) in your browser:
 8. Edit the URL in your browser URL bar (if applicable, delete the word 'index' from the very end of the URL) so that it ends with /gateway/lockss.
 (If you are redirected back to the front page, the configuration changes were not saved properly.
 Otherwise, you will see a LOCKSS-related page with the LOCKSS logo.)
-9. Verify CLOCKSS by going to About and to Editorial Policies.
+9. Verify CLOCKSS by going to the "About" page and then to the "Editorial Policies" section.
 Search for the CLOCKSS permission statement, which should appear towards the bottom of the page.